-Military forces knew that they could garner a significant advantage if they attacked enemy combatants at night.
-It was easier said that done, though, and some armies were better at it than others.
+Throughout World War II, military forces knew they could garner a significant advantage if they attacked the enemy at night, given the lack of visibility.
+However, this was easier said than done, and some forces were better at it than others.

 The Soviet Union, for example, had the “Night Witches.”
 Officially designated the 588th Night Bomber Regiment (later renamed the 46th Guards Night Bomber Aviation Regiment), they flew nighttime bombing missions against German targets, with around 261 women performing an estimated 23,672 combat sorties.

 Another example was the Luftwaffe, which used the darkness of night to conduct offensives against the Allies.
 A number of their pilots became aces during this time, the most notable being Heinz-Wolfgang Schnaufer.
 As well, the most effective aircraft to fly during these missions proved to be the Heinkel He 219.